Swansea Sixth form College, Swansea College

 - Language of instruction: English,

-Swansea Sixth Form College is a public school that accepts boys and girls from 16 to 19 years old.
+Swansea Sixth Form College is a public school, accepting boys and girls from 16 to 19 years old.

-The school specializes in the preparation of high school students, offers academic programs for the last two years of school education.
-The main emphasis is on preparing for admission to universities and colleges in the United Kingdom and other countries.
+The school specializes in the preparation of high school students, offering academic programs for the last two years of school education.
+The main emphasis is on preparing for entering universities and colleges in the United Kingdom and other countries.

 Swansea Sixth Form College offers the opportunity to take exams at WJEC, AQA, Pearson Edexcel, and Cambridge International (CAIE).